Prapthi564/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-1/Challenge-1.md

 >**Note:** Solely use GitHub and GitHub Actions for CI/CD; no usage of Azure DevOps or any external CI/CD services.

 1. **Repository Setup:**
-   - Participants must create a new repository on GitHub for the .NET application.
+   - Create a new repository on GitHub for the .NET application.
    - Initialize the repository with a basic .NET application structure or use an existing codebase.

 2. **Setup CI/CD Workflow with GitHub Actions:**